Ampicillin and Sulbactam

 Local: Pain at injection site (IV; 3%)

-<1% (Limited to important or life-threatening): Acute generalized exanthematous pustulosis, agranulocytosis, anemia, basophilia, candidiasis, casts in urine (hyaline), chest pain, chills, cholestasis, cholestatic hepatitis, clostridium difficile associated diarrhea, convulsions, decreased neutrophils, decreased serum albumin, decreased serum total protein, dysuria, edema, eosinophilia, erythema, erythema multiforme, erythrocyturia, exfoliative dermatitis, gastritis, glossitis, hairy tongue, headache, hemolytic anemia, hepatic insufficiency, hepatitis, hyperbilirubinemia, hypersensitivity reaction, immune thrombocytopenia, increased blood urea nitrogen, increased lactate dehydrogenase, increased liver enzymes, increased monocytes, increased serum creatinine, injection site reaction, interstitial nephritis, lymphocytopenia, lymphocytosis (abnormal), nausea, positive direct Coombs test, pruritus, pseudomembranous colitis, Stevens-Johnson syndrome, stomatitis, thrombocythemia, thrombocytopenia, urinary retention, urticaria
+<1%, postmarketing, and/or case reports: Abdominal distention, abdominal pain, acute generalized exanthematous pustulosis, agranulocytosis, anaphylactic shock, anaphylaxis, anemia, angioedema, basophilia, candidiasis, casts in urine (hyaline), chest pain, chills, cholestasis, cholestatic hepatitis, cholestatic jaundice, Clostridioides (formerly Clostridium) difficile-associated diarrhea, constriction of the pharynx, convulsions, decreased hematocrit, decreased hemoglobin, decreased neutrophils, decreased red blood cells, decreased serum albumin, decreased serum total protein, dermatitis, dizziness, drowsiness, dyspepsia, dyspnea, dysuria, edema, eosinophilia, epistaxis, erythema, erythema multiforme, erythrocyturia, exfoliative dermatitis, facial swelling, fatigue, flatulence, gastritis, glossitis, hairy tongue, headache, hemolytic anemia, hepatic insufficiency, hepatitis, hyperbilirubinemia, hypersensitivity reaction, immune thrombocytopenia, increased blood urea nitrogen, increased lactate dehydrogenase, increased liver enzymes, increased monocytes, increased serum alkaline phosphatase, increased serum ALT, increased serum AST, increased serum creatinine, injection site reaction, interstitial nephritis, jaundice, leukopenia, lymphocytopenia, lymphocytosis (abnormal), malaise, melena, mucous membrane bleeding, nausea, positive direct Coombs test, pruritus, pseudomembranous colitis, sedation, Stevens-Johnson syndrome, stomatitis, substernal pain, thrombocythemia, thrombocytopenia, toxic epidermal necrolysis, urinary retention, urticaria, vomiting

 Concerns related to adverse effects: